B-Whitt/ML-POT/Lab-3/README.md

 1. Set up data for the neural network modeler
 1. Become familiar with the neural network modeler
-1. Become familiar with the Experiement Assistant
+1. Become familiar with the Experiment Assistant
 1. Train and deploy a neural network model
 1. Classify images